 The Department for Education and Media (AUM) supports medical education in a multitude of ways through the use of digital media.
 In collaboration with lecturers from the Medical Faculty, it produces interactive learning programmes for self-study.
-These can be accessed via the e-learning directory of the studmed portal.
+These can be accessed via the e-learning directory.
 Some of these learning programmes can be found in the IML-Shop.

 The learning programmes place great emphasis on image-rich contents such as anatomy, histology, haematology or radiology.
 The interactive processing of the images provides optimal support for developing pattern recognition.
 For the teaching in histology and histopathology, a virtual microscope is provided.
 Additionally, users can apply what they have learned in the clinical context using interactive case examples.
 Clinical skills and behaviours are demonstrated through videos.

 The AUM provides third parties with access to its development environment for the production of their own online learning programmes (Vetsuisse Bern, University Hospital Zurich).
 In collaboration with other institutions, the AUM produces online learning environments (DocCom.Deutsch, Fraunhofer Institute).

 Over the last few years, the use of videos in teaching has increased strongly.
 Videos are particularly suitable for demonstrating skills both of a technical and social nature.